crgc/microverse-js-capstone/README.md

 # Mini Pokédex

-> A Mini Pokédex app
+> A Mini Pokédex app which uses the Pokeapi API to retrieve and show information about Pokémon

 ![screenshot](./img/screenshot.png)